opennode/waldur-core/docs/api/service_settings.rst

-Service Settings list
+Service settings list
 ---------------------

-To get a list of Service Settings, run GET against **/api/service-settings/** as an authenticated user.
+To get a list of service settings, run GET against **/api/service-settings/** as an authenticated user.
 Only settings owned by this user or shared settings will be listed.

 Supported filters are: